How much does conveyancing cost when buying a house in the UK?

 Median £1,290 across 8 real prices

-A will can cost very little done online or a good deal more through a solicitor, and the right choice depends on how complicated your affairs are.
+A will can cost very little done online or a good deal more through a solicitor, and which one suits you depends on how complicated your affairs are.

-A lasting power of attorney lets someone you trust act for you if you cannot manage your own affairs, and the cost depends heavily on whether you do it yourself or use a solicitor.
+A lasting power of attorney lets someone you trust make decisions for you if you lose the ability to do so yourself, and what it costs depends almost entirely on whether you do the paperwork yourself or pay a solicitor to handle it.

 Probate is the process of dealing with someone's estate after they die, and the cost ranges from very little to a lot depending on who does the work.